arnaudbos/i-rant/content/loom-part-3-async.md

 {{< /gallery >}}

 Thus, the net effect of changing this API from synchronous to asynchronous has been a latency increase.
 Because the jobs keep piling up in the executor's queue!
+We're, in effect, limited our parallelism.

 ## Conclusion

 Some blog posts present asynchronous programming as a solution to the problem of scaling a service.
 This bothers me.

 They often use `asynchronous` in opposition to `blocking`.
-But the opposite to `blocking` is `non-blocking`.
-However, using _non-blocking_ alone conflates not blocking the ***current thread*** with not blocking ***any thread***.
+However, the opposite of _blocking_ is `non-blocking`, not _asynchronous_.
+Using _non-blocking_ alone conflates not blocking the ***current thread*** with not blocking ***any thread***.
-`Non-blocking` is not synonymous to `non-thread-blocking`!
+_Non-blocking_ does noot equate _non-thread-blocking_!

 As seen above, using an asynchronous API doesn't mean anything about its thread-blocking properties.
 An asynchronous call submitted to an executor doesn't block the current thread, for sure, but it may very well block the thread it is running on!
 This is usually where you read comments such as "use a dedicated thread pool".
 Indeed, you want to dedicate a thread pool for those blocking calls to avoid impacting the rest of your application.
 But you're left with two choices.
 Either use an unbounded thread pool, risking unpredictable behaviour, or use a bounded one, risking increased latency for those tasks.

 I prefer to think about _blocking_ and _non-blocking_ as runtime properties.
-Likewise, I much prefer using _asynchronous_ in opposition to _synchronous_ when talking about an API or _programming style_. **Conflating sync/async as thread-blocking/non-thread-blocking is a source of confusion.** In fact, both are orthogonal.
+Likewise, I much prefer using _asynchronous_ as opposed to _synchronous_ when talking about an API or _programming style_. **Conflating sync/async as thread-blocking/non-thread-blocking is a source of confusion.** In fact, both are orthogonal.

-But there's a reason why both are often mixed-up.
-Today, the only—i.e. built-in— way to execute `non-thread-blocking` code *on the JVM* is to use `asynchronous` API.
+But there's a reason why both are often mixed-up: today, the only—i.e. built-in— way to execute `non-thread-blocking` code *on the JVM* is to use `asynchronous` API.

 In the [next part][part-4], we'll re-implement `asyncRequest` to be truly non-blocking.